 It’s an open space filled with old couches and shared tables, large murals and festoon lighting, with every detail seeming to serve as a reminder that Mr Banks is about the good times.
 That includes space to shoot hoops next to the beer garden and a pool table across from the bar.

 At time of writing, the kitchen was still taking shape, with the bar instead making full use of the local restaurants that surround it, along with the food trucks invited to take up temporary residence out front.
-Meanwhile, the brewery introduced a new look core four in the second half of 2018 (see below).

 You’ll often find a fair number of local families at the venue, and this is very much by design too.
 The couple wanted to ensure it was a place kids could enjoy themselves, with a freezer full of Frosty Fruits and PlayStations on hand to help in that regard.